Cell cycle and cell division - Notes | Class 11 | Part 1: Cell Cycle

 • Synthesizes RNA and proteins.

-• Amount of DNA per cell doubles.
-But chromosome number is not increased.
+• Amount of DNA per cell doubles, but chromosome number remains unchanged.

 • In animal cells, replication begins in the nucleus, and the centriole duplicates in the cytoplasm.